Our Father Jacob

 The second blessing of Isaac expressed a wish prayer that emphasizes the promises God first made to Abraham: to wit, that El Shaddai, the All-Sufficient One, would make Jacob fruitful in descendants and a company of nations, and that he would possess the Land El Shaddai gave to Abraham, promises that would be later reiterated (Gen 35:11).
 God affirmed this blessing afterwards (Gen 28:13-15).
 If Isaac and God were not angry over the outcome why perpetuate the unfair defamation of Jacob?

 13 And behold, ADONAI stood above it and said, "I am ADONAI, God of your father Abraham and God of Isaac.
 The land on which you lie upon, I give it to you and to your seed.
-14 And your seed shall be as the dust of the land, and you shall increase to the west and to the east and to the north and to the south, and in you all the clans of the land will be blessed, and in your seed.
+14 And your seed shall be as the dust of the earth, and you shall increase to the west and to the east and to the north and to the south, and in you all the nations of the earth will be blessed, and in your seed.
 15 And, behold, I am with you, and will keep you wherever you go, and will bring you back to this land, for I will not leave you until I have done that of which I have spoken to you."
 (Gen 28:13-15)

-Jacob left his home in Beersheba, in the far south of the Land, and headed for Haran near the headwaters of the Euphrates River and where the family of Abraham had once settled.
+Jacob left his home in Beersheba, in the far south of the Land, and headed some 450 miles for Haran near the headwaters of the Euphrates River and where the family of Abraham had once settled.
 En route Jacob arrived at the same place where Abraham had built an altar when he first arrived in Canaan.
 The site is located about 10 to 12 miles north of Jerusalem.
 While sleeping Jacob had a vivid dream of a ladder stretching from earth to heaven with angels ascending and descending on it.
 Yeshua alluded to this event, but substituted himself for the ladder (John 1:51).
 It may well be that the ascending represents going up to worship and descending refers to going out to serve.

 In the vision ADONAI informed Jacob that Isaac's wish set forth in the second blessing would be accomplished in an extravagant manner.
 Absent in the divine revelation is any hint of censure over how Jacob obtained the first blessing.
 Instead, ADONAI made important covenantal promises.
 An important point in the narrative is that Jacob saw ADONAI.
 Since the time of the global flood Jacob is only the fourth person after Abraham, Isaac and Hagar to actually see ADONAI.